stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

 script handles both the creation of the node and the running of a job, and also relaunches the TPU VM if it gets preempted.
 It keeps running the command (and relaunching) until the command exits successfully.

+Running in this mode is a bit more complex because you need to set a unique run id and (ideally unique) run name for your run, which would otherwise be generated for you by WandB.

 You can run it like this:

 ```bash